ArchawinWongkittiruk/ScrumSleek/README.md

 ## Development Setup

 You will need Node JS, a browser, and a terminal to run this application.
-This quick start will use Bash/Unix/Linux.

 ### Add a .env file at the root specifying your own variables